LearnersGuild/guide/Learning_Guide/Review.md

 For the rest of the review period **focus your efforts on reviewing the reviews:**

 - Go through the list of project reviews and give the reviewers feedback on their comments.
-- Make sure to add your completeness and quality review for the project, even if you're reviewing the review. **In the future, we'll use coach's review scores to give other reviewers feedback about their review accuracy.**
+- Make sure to add your completeness review for the project, even if you're reviewing the review. **In the future, we'll use coach's review scores to give other reviewers feedback about their review accuracy.**
 - Use echo (or a google spreadsheet) to co-ordinate with other coaches about which review you're reviewing, so that the effort is spread across as many reviews as possible and we don't end up in a situation where one review is reviewed by multiple coaches while others are ignored.